-Christina Haswood is a public health professional and lifelong district resident who represents District 10 in the Kansas House of Representatives.
-At age 26, Christina is among the youngest members of the Kansas Legislature, and is one of three Native Americans elected into the 2021-2022 Legislative session.
+Christina Haswood has a public health background and is a lifelong district resident of District 10, which she represents in the Kansas House of Representatives.
+At age 28, Christina is amongst the younger members of the Kansas Legislature and is one of three Native Americans elected into the 2021-2022 Legislative session.

-District 10 covers nearly 23,000 Kansans across southeastern Douglas County, including those in Baldwin City and southeast Lawrence.
-Higher education is crucial to the district, as the community is serviced by three universities (the University of Kansas and Haskell Indian Nations University in Lawrence, and Baker University in Baldwin City) - all of which serve as major employers for district residents and as drivers of the local economy.
+District 10 looks a little bit different after the 2022 Redistricting Process.
+The district covers nearly 23,000 Kansans in the City of Lawrence.
+Higher education is crucial to the district, as the community is serviced by two universities (the University of Kansas and Haskell Indian Nations University) - all of which serve as major employers for district residents and as drivers of the local economy.
 US-59 and K-10 serve as major transportation routes through the district.